ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 on a new stream.

 Ready:
 : `Initiate` or `InitiateWithSend` returns without an error, i.e. SCTP's four-way handshake has completed.
-If an association with the peer already exists, stream mapping is used and enough streams are available, a Connection Object instantly becomes Ready after calling `Initiate` or `InitiateWithSend`.
+If an association with the peer already exists, stream mapping is used and enough streams are available, a Connection object instantly becomes `Ready` after calling `Initiate` or `InitiateWithSend`.

 EstablishmentError:
 : Failure of CONNECT.SCTP.